BrunaMello/BrunaMello/README.md

 🔭 I’m currently looking for my first chance to start on IT Developer. :computer:

 🌱 I'm looking for a :baby:  Junior Developer position.
-If you know someplace that needs for a Junior Developer please tell me :stuck_out_tongue_closed_eyes:
+If you know someplace that needs for a Junior Developer please let me know :stuck_out_tongue_closed_eyes:

 👩‍💻 Technologies I like and work with
 * Java